Pubs now open

 The Hampshire Hog, Clanfield, is complete with great food, roaring fires in the winter months and a lovely garden for warm sunny days this Hampshire hotel really does have it all.

 Surrounded by lush green fields, you'd never suspect that this traditional pub in Osterley is just minutes from the hustle and bustle of Hammersmith and Ealing.

 The Harp, Covent Garden

 Located in London's famous Covent Garden, The Harp is a blissfully traditional place with great beer, ciders, perries and hearty conversation, it's a great example of a traditional British ale house.

 The Head of the River is widely acknowledged as one of the best pubs and places to stay in Oxford.
 With our very large outside terrace overlooking the river, and a short walk from the city centre.

 Named after the circus strongman Hercules, the pub brings the history surrounding the creation of the modern circus and Lambeth's entertainment rich past back into the spotlight.

 The Hereford Arms, Kensington

-The Hereford Arms has developed a reputation for delicious fresh food, fine wines & award winning cask ales all served in a warm, relaxed atmosphere.
+The Hereford Arms has developed a reputation for delicious fresh food, fine wines, craft beer & award winning cask ales all served in a warm, relaxed atmosphere.